-The Ohio Patient-Centered Primary Care Collaborative (OPCPCC) is composed of five learning centers.
-An initial, and key, role of the learning centers involves a resource filtering or sharing of resources including both a simple sharing of resources that currently exist, as well as creating resources, learning opportunities, and facilitation of conversations.
+The Ohio Patient-Centered Primary Care Collaborative (OPCPCC) includes learning centers that focus on specific issues regarding Patient Centered Medical Home (PCMH) transformation.
+An initial, and key, role of the learning centers involved a resource filtering or sharing of resources including both a simple sharing of resources that currently exist, as well as creating resources, learning opportunities, and facilitation of conversations.
 The learning centers are as follows:

-The Patient Engagement Learning Center has compiled a PCMH Patient Engagement Toolbox.
+The Center for Provider and Patient Engagement has compiled a PCMH Patient Engagement Toolbox.
 Resources included fall in the following categories:

-Workforce Learning Center: The former PCMH Education Advisory Group of the PCMH Education Pilot Project has now joined OPCPCC to become the OPCPCC Workforce Learning Center.
+The former PCMH Education Advisory Group of the PCMH Education Pilot Project is now the OPCPCC Workforce Learning Center.
+This learning center meets 3-4 times each year to continue scholarship and interprofessional curriculum work.
+This learning center is chaired by Pat Ecklar, MD.

 Learning Centers welcome participants.
 If you are interested in partnering with others around the state through participation in a Learning Center, please contact OPCPCC for more information at PCMH@odh.ohio.gov or (614) 644-9756.